PieterPenninckx/resource-management-in-rust/src/what-is-a-resource.md

 ------------------

-In the introduction example, we have seen a simple program that writes some text to a file.
+In the introduction example, we have seen a simple program that writes text to a file.

 The file is a specific example of the more broad concept of a _resource_.
 Other examples of resources include